 The current fee to register for Credential Assembly Service for the fall 2020 admission

 cycle is $195.

 Request Official Transcripts for the LSAC's Credential Assembly Service

 An official transcript from each educational institution attended since high school

 must be sent from each institution directly to the Credential Assembly Service either

-If requesting they be sent by mail, the address to which each transcript must be sent is:
+If requesting they be sent by mail, the address to which each transcript must be sent

 LSAC Credential Assembly Service